digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/ingress_loadbalancer_migration.md

     service.kubernetes.io/do-loadbalancer-disown: false
 ```

-What the above configuration does is, to set back `ownership` for the `Ambassador` or `Nginx` service, by re-using your original load balancer `ID`.
+What the above configuration does is, to set back `ownership` for the `Ambassador/Nginx` service, by re-using your original load balancer `ID`.

 Next, save the values file, and `re-install` your `Ingress Controller` of choice using `Helm`.
 Please pick only one option, depending on the installation: